IbtissemJEBALI/TestAutoLeCollectionist/README.md

 ### Configuration and prerequisites ###

  # Cypress #
-#How to use project
+How to use project

 # Step1

 Install Node.js
 Link to install node.js : https://nodejs.org/en/download/

-How to verify if node and npm are
+How to verify if node and npm are installed

     - npm --version
     - node --version